 I am convinced that a reductionistic simplicity has wreaked havoc over the church in the west for much of the last century and so many in my generation are seeing the fruit, some good fruit but so much rotten as a result of this.
 To be even bolder, if you want to see evidence of that, just look at the foothold QAnon is getting in the church, look at how many of people my age are going through massive faith deconstructions and not always reconstructions when they see so much of what we were told isn’t really what they said it was.
 Take a 2-minute read of Ken Ham’s Twitter account or Franklin Graham’s or even read about Jerry Falwell Jr.

 My therapist told me this week, that so many people see him and others like him and ask him to give them the one thing they can do to get better, to overcome, or whatever.
 He told me that it doesn’t work like that because that is not the world we live in.
 Too often the church in NA wants a one-step faith or an emotional faith, or a romantic faith, or a twitter faith- a proof text faith.
-Not a robust wholistic one.
-Complexity matters, The cerebral matters, and for the church to survive in a post-truth world; in a fake news world, it has to embrace a fully integrated, holistic faith that in line with Mark 12:30 where Jesus quotes.
+Not a robust holistic one.
+Complexity matters, The cerebral matters, and for the church to survive in a post-truth world; in a fake news world, it has to embrace a fully integrated, holistic faith that is in line with Mark 12:30 where Jesus quotes.
 Deut 6:4-5, Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
-Or translate a bit love god with the core of your decisions and desires, the core of your life, the core of your intellect, and the core of all your capacity.
-The marvelous complexity of birds reminds us of the marvelous complexity of God, his word, and the world he created for us.
+Or translate a bit of love god with the core of your decisions and desires, the core of your life, the core of your intellect, and the core of all your capacity.
+The marvellous complexity of birds reminds us of the marvellous complexity of God, his word, and the world he created for us.

 So we have decided our route, prepared to be surprised, we have visited our desired locations, experienced all we could with our eyes and ears, we have allowed the complexity to increase our wonder.
 Now as we wrap up our walk, put our gear away, and head home.
-There is one more aspect, one more reflection, and theme that has spoken to me that can mostly be summed up by these 2 pictures.
+There is one more aspect, one more reflection, and a theme that has spoken to me that can mostly be summed up by these 2 pictures.

 I have often heard of hens keeping their young safe under their wings.
 In Matthew 23 Jesus laments over Jerusalem about how he longs to gather it under his wings.
 But I never had witnessed it before and certainly not by geese.
 But one evening in June, when Alyssa and I were on a walk that is what we saw.
 And if that is not an image for the love of God, I don’t know what is.
 Hidden, safe, secure.
 When I took this photo, we were just emerging out of the early pandemic restrictions, we were exhausted from navigating COVID and the emotional cost that went with it, and still, this image offered solace, hope, and encouragement.
 At that time, we didn’t know what the next 6 weeks would entail, and looking back a few more weeks on, with the pain and sadness, the anger and tears, as well as the deep uncertainty of what’s next this image is still true.
-I cannot believe in the providential love of the God who sees and not allow myself to find safety under his wings.
+I cannot believe in the providential love of the God who sees and does not allow me to find safety under his wings.
 The evidence of the love of God is not that he saves us from things that Paul may term skubalon, or crap, but that he covers us, holds us, sees us while we are in the midst of it.
 This doesn’t mean we are always ok, it doesn’t mean everything will turn out but God still sees and God still cares and at present, I am sure every very little but of that I am certain.
 His eye is on the sparrow, and I know He watches me.
 So remember the birds will still sing tomorrow.